WrestleMania IX: Event

 Crush attacked Doink the Clown outside the ring prior to the next match.
 After getting Doink inside the ring, Crush used his strength advantage to overpower Doink.
 Doink gained the advantage but missed two attacks from the top rope.
 Crush used more power moves to wear down Doink, and Doink tried to crawl under the ring.
 Crush forced Doink back into the ring and performed the Cranium Crunch, a head vice submission hold, on Doink.
 Doink pulled himself to the ropes and broke the hold.
 Doink hit the referee and knocked him unconscious; as a result of this staged ref bump, a second Doink the Clown (portrayed by Steve Keirn) was able to interfere.
 He hit Crush with a prosthetic arm, which enabled the first Doink to win by pinfall when the referee regained consciousness.

 Razor Ramon faced Bob Backlund next.
 Ramon used his power to dominate the majority of the match, but Backlund used hip tosses to attempt a comeback.
 Ramon won the match in under four minutes by pinning Backlund with a small package.

 In the following match, Money Inc. (Ted DiBiase and Irwin R. Schyster) defended their WWF Tag Team Championship against The Mega-Maniacs (Hulk Hogan and Brutus Beefcake).
 Beefcake wore a protective titanium facemask because of his injured face, and Hulk Hogan came to the ring with a black eye, which led the announcers to speculate about the cause.
 Money Inc. gained the early advantage, but DiBiase soon injured himself by hitting Beefcake's mask.
 Hogan and Beefcake brawled with their enemies and controlled the match until Money Inc. was counted out.
 Referee Earl Hebner announced, however, that he would strip them of their title if they did not return to the ring and continue the match.
 DiBiase returned to the ring and rendered Hogan unconscious with the Million Dollar Dream chokehold.
 Beefcake attacked DiBiase by applying a sleeper hold and then turned his attention to Schyster, but DiBiase hit him in the back with Schyster's briefcase.
 Money Inc. attacked Beefcake and removed his facemask, but Beefcake fought back and applied a sleeper hold to Schyster.
 The referee was accidentally knocked unconscious, and Hogan recovered and attacked both members of Money Inc. with Beefcake's facemask.
-He tried to make the cover for a pinfall, but the referee still unconscious.
+He tried to make the cover for a pinfall, but the referee was still unconscious.
 Manager Jimmy Hart turned his jacket inside-out to reveal a striped referee jacket; he made the three-count and declared The Mega-Maniacs the winners of the match.
 Referee Danny Davis came to the ring and disqualified Hogan for using the facemask as a weapon.
 Money Inc. won the match and retained their championship, but The Mega-Maniacs threw them out of the ring and opened Schyster's briefcase to reveal stacks of cash.
 They celebrated in the ring and threw the money into the crowd.